-Lower risk should be limited to customers who do not present any high risk factors (whether mitigated or not).
+However, a customer's compliance with all of the above factors does not necessarily mean that a customer should be treated as lower risk.
 Where a relevant person considers a customer to be a lower risk it must be able to objectively justify that the customer presents a much lower than standard risk of ML/FT.
-This should be considered on a case by case basis and should not be applied on a general basis (e.g. blanket risk assessing all UK customers or all children's bank accounts as lower risk).
+This should be considered on a case by case basis and should not be applied on a general basis (e.g. blanket risk assessing all UK-IOM resident customers or all children's bank accounts as lower risk).